riemann1859/MapReduce-project-on-Udacity-forum-log-data/README.md

 5.)
 Find the busiest day hour, week day of the forum in average.\
 6.)
 Is there any question without an answer?
 Find the number of answers to each questions.\
 7.)
 Find the average waiting time for an answer  in the forum.\
 8.)
-Determine the number of contacts, via answer or comment, between any two person of the forum.
+Determine the number of contacts, via answer or comment, between any two different persons of the forum.